 Hence, we have the exactness of the sequence

 \begin{flushright} $\square$ \end{flushright}

 \begin{rmk} The answer to the exactness of the sequence

 is important.
-A positive affirmation of its exactness would implies the possibility of sheafifying Sobolev spaces in the usual sense.
-Conversely, a negative outcome would indicate that there exist no degree-independent extension operator from $W^{i,2}(\Omega)$ to $W^{i,2}(\mathbb{R}^n)$ (for $i\in \{[s], [s]+1 \}$) when $\Omega$ is a cuspidal domain. \end{rmk}
+A positive affirmation of its exactness would imply the possibility of sheafifying Sobolev spaces.
+Conversely, a negative outcome would indicate that there exist no degree-independent extension operators from $W^{i,2}(\Omega)$ to $W^{i,2}(\mathbb{R}^n)$ (for $i\in \{[s], [s]+1 \}$) when $\Omega$ is a cuspidal domain. \end{rmk}